List of Gargoyles characters: Ishimura Clan

-Clan Ishimura also had many other unnamed members.
+Ishimura Clan also had many other unnamed members.
 In the Gargoyles comic series issue "The Lost", it is revealed that the gargoyles of Japan are properly called Tengu as a possible inspiration for Japan's folkloric creatures with similar physical characteristics.

 Mayan Clan

-The Mayan Clan members are protectors of the Guatemalan rainforest and associated with the Kaqchikel people's culture and have patagia-form, leathery wings.
-The four surviving gargoyles of the clan wore special talismans linked to a special artifact called the Mayan Sun Amulet, that let them avoid their stone sleep.
+The Mayan Clan members are protectors of the Guatemalan rainforest and associated with the Kaqchikel people's culture and have patagia-like leathery wings.
+The four surviving gargoyles of the clan wear special talismans linked to a special artifact called the Mayan Sun Amulet that allows them to avoid stone sleep.
 Their names are Spanish words for precious gemstones: